MicrosoftDocs/win32-pr.it-it/desktop-src/VPC/ivmguestos-computername.md

 ## <a name="property-value"></a>Valore proprietà

-Nome del computer del sistema operativo guest.
+Nome computer del sistema operativo guest.

 ## <a name="error-codes"></a>Codici di errore